bharathsp/language-detector-naive-bayes/README.md

 It classifies text into its respective language by applying **text preprocessing, feature engineering, hyperparameter tuning (GridSearchCV), and model validation**.

 The final model is packaged into a **pipeline** and saved with **Pickle** for deployment.
+The pipeline is then serialized into a joblib file. create api endpoints using fast api.
+Develop interactive webpage using html and css.
+Deploy locally into docker and test the application.
+Post local testing deploy the application into Azure app services.

 ---